Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2020.1-to-2020.2.md

 ```
 For an example of best practices to apply decals to a material, see the `ApplyDecalToSurfaceData()` function in the LitDecalData.hlsl file.

+From 10.x, HDRP adds a new fullscreen debug pass named `FullScreenDebug`.
+Any object using a material which doesn't contain this pass will no be rendered during the fullscreen debug pass.

 ## Custom pass API

 The signature of the Execute function has changed to simplify the parameters, now it only takes a CustomPassContext as its input: